 Integrity is one of the most important attributes in a leader.
 Here are a few reasons why:

-Reputation: In order for people to trust you—both in- and outside of your organization—you need to behave with integrity.
-Investors need to trust you in order to consider investing in your business.
+For people to trust you—both in- and outside of your organization—you need to behave with integrity.
+Investors need to trust you to consider investing in your business.
 Vendors need to trust that you will pay for goods and services.
 Maintaining professional integrity will allow you to build a strong reputation that will increase the trust and comfort others have in doing business with you.

 Tips for maintaining integrity